highwind-ai/examples/templates/containerized_python_components/README.md

 2. **Image push commands and Image URI**
  - Please refer to the [Highwind user manual](https://docs.highwind.ai/) within the `Tutorials` tab for essential steps on retrieving and executing the Docker push commands and obtaining the image URI.

+ - After following the instructions from the user manual, proceed to copy the `Image URI` and add it to the target_image in your pipeline.py or if you're doing local testing then in your pipeline-local.py script

 **NB**: You need two target images when testing locally and when generating your IR YAML file
  - Loacal testing image: The target image for the local `pipeline-local.py`script requires the KFP version to be `2.7.0`